DataSystemsGroupUT/csmartml/README.md

 ```
 git clone https://github.com/DataSystemsGroupUT/CSmartML.git
 ```
-## environment
+## Environment

 Based on ```python 3.6``` create an environemt and then install all requirments:

-To start the two servers:
 ```
 pip install -r requirements.txt
 ```

+To start the two servers:
 ## (1) Flask Server:
 ```
 (Navigate to /server/)